kannans89/graphql-learning/10.Query/query.md

 sayHello:(root,args,context,info)=> `Hi ${args.name} GraphQL server says Hello to you!!`
 ```

-### Step 3: Test the application

-use `npm start` in termainl and launch GraphiQL in browser

-### Step 4: Declare query variable in GraphiQL
+### Step 3: Declare query variable in GraphiQL

-- Varialbe is declared with `$` followed by name of variable
+- Variable is declared with `$` followed by name of variable
 - Variable `$myname_Variable` is used with a named query syntax .
 The query `myQuery` takes string value and passes it on to `sayHello` as shown below.

 ```javascript